OL Lyonnes

-OL Lyonnes, formerly known as Olympique Lyonnais Féminin (/fr/) and still commonly known as Lyon or simply OL, is a French women's professional football club based in Lyon.
+OL Lyonnes, formerly known as Olympique Lyonnais Féminin (/fr/) and still commonly known as Lyon or simply OL, is a French professional women's football club based in Lyon.
 The club has been the female section of Olympique Lyonnais since 2004.
 It is the most successful club in the history of the Première Ligue, with eighteen league titles as Olympique Lyonnais and four league titles as FC Lyon before the acquisition.

-Since the 2010s, Lyon has frequently been named the strongest women's team in the world, and has been cited as a model for the development of women's football in both economic and cultural terms.
-The team has won eight UEFA Women's Champions League titles, including a record five successive titles from 2016 to 2020, as well as fourteen consecutive domestic league titles from 2007 to 2020.
+Since the 2010s, Lyon has frequently been named one of the strongest women's teams in the world, and has been cited as a model for the development of women's football in both economic and cultural terms.
+The team has won a record eight UEFA Women's Champions League titles, including a record five successive titles from 2016 to 2020, as well as fourteen consecutive domestic league titles from 2007 to 2020.
 They have also won five trebles when the top-level continental competition is considered, the most for any team.

 History

 The club was formed as the women's section of FC Lyon in 1970.
 In 2004, the women's club became the women's section of Olympique Lyonnais.
 Since joining Lyon, the women's section has won the Division 1 Féminine fourteen times and the Coupe de France nine times.
 Lyon reached the semi-finals of the 2007–08 edition of the UEFA Women's Cup and, during the 2009–10 season, reached the final of the inaugural edition of the UEFA Women's Champions League, losing to German club Turbine Potsdam 7–6 on penalties.
 In the following season, Lyon finally captured the UEFA Women's Champions League, defeating its nemesis Turbine Potsdam 2–0 in the 2011 final.
 It successfully defended its title in 2012, defeating FFC Frankfurt in the final.

 From 2016 to 2020, the club won five consecutive Champions League titles, equaling the male record held by Real Madrid.
-Four players: Sarah Bouhaddi, Amel Majri ,Wendie Renard, and Eugénie Le Sommer have all won eight Champions League trophies.
-They are listed by the Guinness World Records as the "Most Women’s Champions League wins by a player".
+Four players: Sarah Bouhaddi, Amel Majri, Wendie Renard, and Eugénie Le Sommer have all won eight Champions League trophies.
+They are listed by the Guinness World Records as the "Most Women's Champions League wins by a player".

 Lyon's main rivalry is with Paris Saint-Germain, with matches between the two teams sometimes referred as the "Classique féminin".
 Paris is OL's main contender for national titles, as they finished in second place of D1 Féminine seven times.
 Lyon had never lost the D1 title to PSG until 2021 when PSG finished ahead of Lyon, and won five Coupe de France finals against Paris.
 In 2017 both teams reached the Champions League final, with Lyon beating Paris after a penalty shoot-out and winning its fourth title in the competition.